Super Mario Bros Wonder badges: types, effects and how to get them

-The great novelty in the mechanics of Super Mario Bros Wonder was hidden behind this new character.
-We tell you everything about the Badges.
+The great novelty of Super Mario Bros Wonder is in the Badges, and in this guide we tell you which ones are the best and how to get them.

 When the new Mario Wonder, everyone was weirded out by a mysterious worm-shaped character.
 He appeared fleetingly, leaving his role in the air.
 Now we know not only who he is, but also what his role is in the story and mechanics.
-Florianhe new character from Super Mario Bros Wonderbrings with him one of the most groundbreaking news of this adventure.
+Florianhe new character from the Flower Kingdombrings with him one of the most groundbreaking news from this adventure, the Super Mario Bros Wonder Badges.

-He prince of the Flower Kingdomof which you can already see the map with all its worlds, is the one who invites the protagonists to the beginning of the adventure to celebrate… until it arrives Bowser and the Wonder Flower disaster occurs.
-His role is not limited to being the pretext for the story, since he accompanies the player in all levels to activate a totally new mechanic, that of Badges.
+He prince of the Flower Kingdom, of which you can now see the map with all its worlds, is the one in charge of unlocking the power of this new game mechanic.
+You want to know What are all the Super Mario Wonder Badges, how are they obtained and which are the best??
+Well, in this guide we are going to explain everything to you.

 What are Badges and how do they work?